daudix/daudix.one/content/blog/rewriting-neocities-website/index.md

 _Seriously, this thing saved my nerves._

 ![neocities cli help](neocities-cli-help.png)
+<figcaption>Help page; love the humor</figcaption>

 ![neocities cli pushing](neocities-cli-pushing.png)
+<figcaption>Pusing local directory to Neocities with deletion of files not present locally</figcaption>

 Thanks for reading!
 Visit the website [here](https://daudix.neocities.org) and feel free to drop something in the chat box ;)